By Steve Beauregard (Updated July 2017)

 Guest staying at Strip hotels will typically have the parking fee charged to their hotel room bill.
 Visitors to the parking garage will collect a ticket upon driving into the garage, and will pay at either a kisok, or at the gate (depending on the hotel), when leaving.

-(The orange stars show you the free parking areas on the Las Vegas Strip)
+The orange stars on the map below show you all of the remaining free parking areas on the Las Vegas Strip.
+You can zoom in on the map for more detail.

 Fremont Street Parking